emilianavt/VSeeFaceManual/README.md

 You can find a list of applications with support for the VMC protocol [here](https://protocol.vmc.info/Reference).

+**Note:** VMC protocol operates by transmitting data over the OSC protocol.
+However, this does not mean that it is compatible with any OSC compatible application, unless that application specifically supports VMC protocol.

 #### VR tracking

 To combine VR tracking with VSeeFace's tracking, you can either use [Tracking World](http://deatrathias.net/TW/) or the pixivFANBOX version of [Virtual Motion Capture](https://vmc.info/download.html) to send VR tracking data over VMC protocol to VSeeFace.
 [This](https://www.youtube.com/watch?v=LkO0VusjkHU) video by Suvidriel explains how to set this up with Virtual Motion Capture.